Bellese/angular-design-system/README.md

 ## Star Rating Component Example

-`starAmount` is the amount of stars you want displayed. `rating` is the amount of stars that will be filled.
-For example, a starAmount of 5 with a rating of 2 is 2 out of 5 stars.
+`starAmount` is the amount of stars you want displayed, this is defaulted to `5` so unless you need more than `5` you will not need to pass anything for this input. `rating` is the amount of stars that will be filled.
+For example, a starAmount of 5 with a rating of 2 is 2 out of 5 stars. `width` and `height` are defaulted to `30px`, but you can pass a custom width and height be sure to detail the value as px.

 ```
 //app.component.html
 <app-star-rating
+[width]="'10px'"
+[height]="'10px'"
 [starAmount]="5"
 [rating]="2">
 </app-star-rating>